 Working with children in a therapeutic setting is different from adults, it requires play-therapy and external processing outside of the verbal.
-Play-therapy helps a child’s understanding of the world and the challenges in it.
+Play therapy helps a child’s understanding of the world and the challenges in it.
 My expectation as a therapist that specializes in difficult kids is that if your child works hard in therapy, you will too.
 The parents I work with get the tools to better support their children with a required monthly session and sometimes interactions during the child’s sessions.
 If you are wanting positive change and ways to support your child, contact me today for a consult, and let’s see if I’d be a good fit for your family.

 Teens are incredible and a lot at times, yet that’s what makes them so uniquely amazing to work with.
 Being a teen today can mean pressure and expectations from school, social media, friends, or sometimes family.
 The teens I work with struggle with anxiety, anger, or depression.
 Change is hard and transitioning from a child to a young adult can be a challenging leap to take alone.

 "We must not wish for the disappearance of our troubles but for the grace to transform them."

 Trauma can be difficult to talk about and sometimes even harder to acknowledge.
 Yet talking about it can be the first step in opening that door into healing.
 Trauma presents itself in many ways such as anger, irritability, feeling negative or worthless, unable to attend work or school, feeling more sensitive or numb, trouble concentrating/thinking/sleeping, flashbacks, zoning out and feeling tired.